Preparing for Fall 2024 Increased Enrolment

 On-Campus Housing

-For Fall 2024, Housing Services has expanded on-campus housing by 300 beds by adding capacity to rooms and converting space at 73 College Avenue.
+Housing Services expanded on-campus housing by 300 beds for fall 2024 by adding capacity to rooms and converting space at 78 College Avenue.

 For future semesters, U of G is expediting plans to expand housing on university-owned land, and we expect to have more details to communicate in the fall.
 While we acknowledge this won’t address the current situation, these plans are part of our efforts to ensure a long-term, sustainable housing strategy.

-Students on the student housing wait list who choose to defer their acceptance until next year are being offered a confirmed spot in residence for next year.
+Students on the student housing wait list who met the residence application deadline of June 3, 2024 and who choose to defer their acceptance until next year are being offered a confirmed spot in residence for next year.

 Off-Campus Housing